Tutorial

 Finally, you can run the comparison using the generated configuration file and the profile database:

-zipstrain run compare_genomes \
+zipstrain compare genomes \

 --genome-comparison-object <path/to/comparison/config.json> \